crukci-bioinformatics/nf-alignment/README.md

 ```

 That is it.
 It will align all the FASTQ files (or file pairs) into BAM files, placing
-them into a directory `bams` in the project directory.
+them into a directory `bam` in the project directory.

 ### Controlling the Pipeline